 Below is a list of known limitations with debugging containers in Service Fabric and possible resolutions:

-- Using localhost for ClusterFQDNorIP will not support DNS resolution in containers.
+- Using localhost for ClusterFQDNorIP won't support DNS resolution in containers.

 - Resolution: Set up the local cluster using machine name (see above)

-- Running Windows10 in a Virtual Machine will not get DNS reply back to the container.
+- Running Windows10 in a Virtual Machine won't get DNS reply back to the container.

 - Resolution: Disable UDP checksum offload for IPv4 on the Virtual Machines NIC

-- Please note this will degrade networking performance on the machine.
+- Running Windows10 will degrade networking performance on the machine.

-- Resolving services in same application using DNS service name does not work on Windows10, if the application was deployed using Docker Compose
+- Resolving services in same application using DNS service name doesn't work on Windows10, if the application was deployed using Docker Compose

 - Resolution: Use servicename.applicationname to resolve service endpoints